lockss/lockss.github.io/administrators/manual/2.0-alpha3/installing/lockss-installer.md

 git clone https://github.com/lockss/lockss-installer
 ```

-All the remaining instructions assume that the current working directory is 'lockss-installer';  cd to it now:
+All the remaining instructions assume that the current working directory is `lockss-installer`;  cd to it now:

 ```bash
 cd lockss-installer